 Nail Polish Remover

 Nail polish remover with the ingredient acetone, which is an active solvent that can break down oils like those found in the sap.
-Use caution when using nail polish remover because acetone can be absorbed through skin contact, irritating, or even damage if applied over large areas of skin or left on too long.
+Use caution when using nail polish remover because acetone can be absorbed through skin contact, irritating, or even damaging if applied over large areas of skin or left on too long.

 To use nail polish remover on clothing, dab it onto the affected area with a cotton ball or cloth until the stain begins to fade away.